mochodek/acora/README.md

 * scripts/extract_vocab_from_code.py - this script extract BERT-like vocabulary from lines of code.
 It takes a path to a .json file containing lines of code (see extract_code_lines_git.py for more information) and saves the vocabulary to a .txt file.

 * scripts/generate_code_line_pairs.py - this script generates files consisting of consecutive pairs of lines of code that are used to pre-train a BERT model for code (it requires a .json file with lines of code per each of the files - see extract_vocab_from_code.py for more information).

+* scripts/pretrain_bert_on_code.py - this is the final script to be used to pre-train a BERT model on code.
+It uses the vocabulary and a dataset of line-of-code pairs and outputs a trained model.
+Such a model can be used to extract line embeddings or can be used further as a basis for training specialized models.